 Julie Dowling – Another wonder from the west, Julie is a proud Badimia woman.
 One of her most striking paintings, is her portrait of Walyer.
 Julie has a unique style that is easily recognisable once you are familiar with her work.

-Elizabeth Close – The next time you’re in Adelaide and spot some public Aboriginal artworks, there is a strong chance that it was created by her.
+Elizabeth Close – The next time you’re in Adelaide and spot some public Aboriginal art, there is a strong chance that it was created by her.
 Elizabeth is an Anangu woman based in Adelaide.
 She is an emerging artist that is quickly making a name for herself in the city and nationally across social media too.

 Jandamarra Cadd – Is an established artist who is most well known for his portrait works created with dots.
 Jandamarra spends more time truly getting to know his subject than he does painting them.
 It is through this connection that really brings his artworks to life.